Princess Diana’s Iconic Wedding Dress to be Displayed at Kensington Palace in New Royal Exhibit

 Diana’s famed gown, which now belongs to her sons Princes William and Harry, is on loan for the exhibit that will run until January 2022.
 The dress was last displayed at Kensington Palace in 1995, but was later exhibited at Althorp, her childhood home.

-This summer would have marked Diana’s 60th birthday.
+This summer, on July 1, would have been Diana’s 60th birthday.
 To mark the occasion, William, 38, and Harry, 36, are set to unveil a statue of their mother on palace grounds in her honour.
 Diana died tragically in 1997 following a car accident in Paris.